byuccl/dac_sdc_2022/_labs/lab_2.md

 .../scheduler_625.so: cannot open shared object file: No such file or directory
 ```

 This is because we haven't compiled your compiler pass yet.
+But you can still browse the LLVM IR produced by clang.
+Look through the `simple.clang.ll` file and try to understand how it implements the `simple.c` program.

 ### Compiling an LLVM pass